Home Assistant Integration

 Text-to-Speech

-Section titled “Text-to-Speech”The bridge generates speech using the XTTS-v2 server on port 8008, saves the WAV file locally, and tells Sonos to fetch it from http://<mac-lan-ip>:18421/<id>.wav.
+Section titled “Text-to-Speech”The bridge generates speech through the sanctum-tts server on port 8008 — an OpenAI-compatible /v1/audio/speech endpoint with Qwen3-TTS behind it today (mlx-audio backend; XTTS-v2 retired 2026-04-19), resolved by model id so the backend can change without touching the bridge.
+It saves the WAV locally and tells Sonos to fetch it from http://<mac-lan-ip>:1969/<id>.wav.
 The voice is Yoda.
-There was a discussion about this.
+There was a discussion.
 Yoda won.

 Bridge Management